Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Methods

 \subsection{Detector characterization \& Gravity Spy}

-Detector characterization is an umbrella term for monitoring the data quality, investigating the origin of noise in the detector, enhancing the detector performance by mitigating noise, and validating gravitational-wave signals~\cite{Davis:2021ecd}.
-Apart from Gravity Spy, several other software tools such as {Hveto}~\cite{hveto}, {gwpy}~\cite{gwpy}, {gwdetchar}~\cite{gwdetchar}, {Omicron}~\cite{Robinet:2015om,Robinet:2020lbf} and iDQ~\cite{Essick:2020qpo} are used in detector characterization.
-The output from noise analysis tools as well as the state of various subsystems of the detector, is shown on a set of webpages known as LIGO Summary pages~\cite{gwsumm}.
+Detector characterization is an umbrella term for monitoring data quality, investigating the origin of noise in the detector, enhancing the detector performance by mitigating noise, and validating gravitational-wave signals~\cite{Davis:2021ecd}.
+Apart from Gravity Spy, several other software tools such as {Hveto}~\cite{hveto}, {gwpy}~\cite{gwpy}, {gwdetchar}~\cite{gwdetchar}, {Omicron}~\cite{Robinet:2015om,Robinet:2020lbf} and iDQ~\cite{Essick:2020qpo} are used in detector characterization for studying transient noise properties.
+The output from noise-analysis tools as well as the state of various subsystems of the detector, is shown on a set of webpages known as LIGO Summary pages~\cite{gwsumm}.
 Detector characterization is essential to gravitational-wave astronomy.

 Potential glitches in the LIGO data are found by event trigger generators that identify excess power in the data stream.
-All the transient noise data analyzed in this paper were detected by the Omicron algorithm~\cite{Robinet:2015om,Robinet:2020lbf}.
+All the noise transients analyzed in this paper were detected by the Omicron algorithm~\cite{Robinet:2015om,Robinet:2020lbf}.
 The Omicron algorithm annotates each of these detected triggers with specific characteristics such as event time, peak frequency, central frequency and SNR.
 Other than these characteristics, the time--frequency structure of a glitch is the most important feature that separates it from other transient noise sources.
-The glitch morphology of the trigger can be visualized in a time--frequency spectrogram commonly known as Omega-scans~\cite{Chatterji:2004qg, gwdetchar}.
+The glitch morphology of the trigger can be visualized in a time--frequency spectrogram commonly known as an Omega-scan~\cite{Chatterji:2004qg, gwdetchar}.
 These Omega-scans are used frequently in data-quality studies to establish potential noise correlations between different parts of the detector~\cite{alog:transmon}.
 Examples of the range of morphologies are shown in Figure~\ref{fig:glitches_combined}; these examples are some of the most common glitch classes found in O3.
 Different sources of transient noise saturate different areas of the time--frequency plane.
 These distinguishing patterns can be used to categorize glitches.